Outside of my day job as a human resource professional, I am an avid gamer with a great passion for "Call of Duty."

-There are now four maps in which players can play Grief Mode.
-There are different strategies for each of these maps.
-This list will not include strategies for specific maps, but instead will be 10 general tips for playing Grief Mode.
+There are now four maps in which players can play Grief Mode, and there are different strategies for each of these maps.
+This list will not include strategies for specific maps, but instead will provide 10 general tips for playing Grief Mode:

 Grief Tip 1: Grab a Weapon